Sydney’s playground, Bondi beach Australia, has great swimming, surfing, shopping, eating and drinking.

 It’s a natural fit, books and coffee.
 And all around Sydney you’ll find places that do both.
 There’s Ampersand and Berkelouws in Darlinghurst, another Berkelouws in Leichhardt, and Sappho’s Bookshop, cafe and bar in Glebe.

 At Bondi Beach Australia there’s Gertrude and Alice.

 All of these have used books for sale, and they also buy used books.
 Some also carry new books.

-Everything at Gertrude and Alice is a little squeezed together - whether it's too many tables or too many books, who knows? - but join the squeeze because it's a welcoming place.
+Everything here at G&A is a little squeezed together – whether it’s too many tables or too many books, who knows? – but join the squeeze because it’s a welcoming place.

 Fish and chips, eaten out of their paper wrapping, is a traditional meal at the beach.
 And Bondi Beach Australia is no exception.

-There are several good fish shops in Campbell Parade, which is the main shopping street running parallel to the beach.
+There are several good fish shops in Campbell Parade, the main shopping street running parallel to the beach.